Terms and conditions

 (a) a quick chat on the phone or an informal email asking for your cooperation;

-(c) suspension of your account (with or without notice);
+(c) suspension of your account or service (with or without notice);

 (d) restriction of your access to all or any part of our services (with or without notice); or

 (e) termination of your account (with or without notice).
 This is not a full list of the action we may take.
-See also the terms and conditions of your residential customer service agreement with us (“terms and conditions”) and paragraph2.3 below.
+See also the terms and conditions of your residential customer service agreement and your Airtime agreement with us (“terms and conditions”), as applicable, and paragraph 2.3 below.

 2.3.
 Notwithstanding our right to restrict, suspend or terminate your services, if you breach this AUP and/or our terms and conditions we may issue a formal warning to you specifying the unacceptable conduct and notifying you that repeated breaches may result in all or part of our services being temporarily or permanently withdrawn from you.